mirage/mirage-decks/slides/uw14-seminar/content.md

   register "www" [ main $ default_console $ fs $ server ]
 ```

-This configuration is evaluated at compilation time to generate a main entry point
+The configuration is evaluated at compilation time to generate a main entry
-for that _particular_ setup.
+point for that _particular_ setup

 ## Correspondence